Skip to Content

 • 500 millilitres hot water this is approximate depending on how thick you want your juices

-• 1 dessert spoonful butter or sunflower oil
+• 1 dessert spoon butter or sunflower oil

 • pinch salt & pepper for seasoning